 When considering health benefit options, many employers turn to health reimbursement arrangements (HRAs) as a cost-effective and flexible alternative to traditional group health insurance.
-HRAs allow employers to reimburse employees for individual health insurance coverage rather than purchasing a the same group policy for all employees.
+HRAs enable employers to reimburse employees for individual health insurance coverage rather than purchasing the same group policy for all employees.

-Like many employee benefit programs, HRAs have certain requirements, such as plan documents, that must be met to maintain compliance.
-In this article, we'll explore the requirements for HRA plan documents.
+Like many employee benefit programs, HRAs come with specific requirements, such as plan documents, to ensure compliance.
+In this article, we’ll take a closer look at what HRA plan documents must include.

-- An HRA is an IRS-approved, employer-funded health benefit that allows employers to reimburse employees tax-free for eligible medical expenses, including individual health insurance premiums.
+- How HRAs allow employers to reimburse employees tax-free for eligible medical expenses, including individual health insurance premiums.

-- HRA plan documents must include detailed information such as plan administrator, benefit descriptions, eligibility criteria, and more.
-Noncompliance can result in costly fines.
+- HRA plan documents must include detailed information such as plan administrator, benefit descriptions, and eligibility criteria.

 What is an HRA?

-A health reimbursement arrangement (HRA) is an IRS-approved, employer-funded health benefit.
-With an HRA, employers can reimburse employees tax-free for eligible medical expenses.
-Depending on the type of HRA, this can include their individual health insurance premiums.
+A health reimbursement arrangement (HRA) is an IRS-approved, tax-free employee benefit plan.
+With an HRA, employers can reimburse employees for their eligible medical expenses.
+With a stand-alone HRA, this can include their individual health insurance premiums.

 Here's a quick breakdown of how an HRA works: